 The Wink App will allow you to set the Canary into any of the following three modes: Armed, Disarmed and Privacy.
 You can also integrate Canary into Shortcuts, Schedules, and Robots within Wink as well.

-Of course, you can also add an indoor Canary and soon, Canary Plus.
-Plus is slated as a Homekit-enabled indoor camera.
+Of course, you can also add an indoor Canary or the new Canary View.

 Flex doesn't have a local storage option.
 Instead, all video clips are stored in the cloud.
-If you pay for a Canary Membership, you can share an unlimited number of recorded clips, download an unlimited number of recorded clips to your smartphone and save them to your preferred storage media.
+If you pay for a Canary Membership, you can share an unlimited number of recorded clips, download an unlimited number of recorded clips, and save them to your preferred storage media.

-Recently, Canary moved from cloud plans to Canary Membership.
 All Canary Members can store videos in the cloud for 30-days.
 After 30 days, the oldest videos are removed to give way for new videos unless you've saved them as a bookmark.
 A dedicated Canary agent will also be provided to assist Members in case of theft or incidents.
-They will also reimburse up to $1,000 of your homeowner's insurance deductible for qualified incidents.
-Fourth, a Membership is required in order to access Canary's two-way audio feature.
+A Membership is also required in order to access Canary's two-way audio feature.
 And finally, Canary Membership extends your device warranty to 2 years and provides access to Canary's web portal which mimics many of the features found within the mobile app.
 Canary's newest Membership feature is Package Detection.
 As the name implies, you can use Flex to keep an eye on your packages and safe from porch pirates.